 I felt very isolated and started to meet people along the way who also had a child/children on the spectrum or with related conditions and they felt the same.
 We were all struggling and trying hard to navigate our way through the system as well as trying to be the best parents possible.

 By bringing us all together and giving us a safe confidential environment I created a lifeline for parents.
-I started mASCot and 13 years later we have 600+ members growing daily.
+This is how and why mASCot started and 16 years later we have 1400+ members and are growing daily.

 We have many parts to mASCot.
 From supporting each other to providing activities workshops and courses for parents, the children and the whole family, as well as working closely with the LA, CCG, schools and services to make B&H a more inclusive, tolerant and understanding place, to live, learn, and grow up in.